3h4x/3h4x.github.io/_posts/2015-03-28-cassandra-on-marathon.md

 No magic here, run `docker run -it 3h4x/cassandra` to start playing with cassandra node.
-But what we want to do is get cluster!
+It works but we want more!

-### Cluster
+### Cassandra cluster

-Cassandra use gossip protocol to communicate.
+Cassandra use [gossip protocol](http://en.wikipedia.org/wiki/Gossip_protocol) to communicate.
 Each node need to connect to seed node and from there it will get all nodes of cassandra in cluster eventually.

-So I have configured two cassandra type of nodes, seed and normal node which I can scale up or scale down.
+So I have configured two cassandra type of nodes, seed - just few of them to bootstrap cluster and normal node which I can scale up or scale down.

 To get what we need I used service discovery via [mesos-dns](http://mesosphere.github.io/mesos-dns/) so cassandra nodes can see cassandra seed never mind on which mesos slave they will be.
 To do it I just used simple bash script
 ```